Gaudí Buildings Barcelona

 A room entirely covered in white and blue ceramics gives an underwater theme, which appears to be continued in the family’s main living space with a spiral-shaped ceiling and a stunning chandelier representing the sun.

 Gaudi was known for his creativity with natural light and from the facade to the atico and the courtyard of lights (Patio de Luces), Casa Batlló is one of the finest Antoni Gaudí buildings in the city.
 In 1995 the house was opened to the public, and today it attracts 1 million visitors every year.
 Visit during the evenings for live music on the roof terrace.

 - Find at: Passeig de Gràcia, 43

 - Check ticket prices and dates for: Casa Batllo

 Not as well known as the others, Casa Calvet was one of the earliest buildings designed by Gaudi in 1897.
-Built on top of a textile manufacturers that was located in the basement and ground floor, the house has a letter ‘C’ above the entrance to identify its owner, Señor Calvet.
+Built on top of a textile manufacturer that was located in the basement and ground floor, the house has a letter ‘C’ above the entrance to identify its owner, Señor Calvet.
 Inside are pieces of furniture that Gaudi cleverly designed for Pere Martir Calvet, the heir of a cotton industrialist.

 In a Baroque style, it doesn’t have the same flamboyant architectural flair as his other designs but with iron balconies hugging the curved stone walls it still has that Gaudi trademark, just more understated.
 The restaurant inside has since closed.